puddily/guess-the-rgb/README.md

 # Guess the RGB
 ## About
-Guess the RGB is a simple game where you can guess the RGB values of colors and see how well you can do!
+Guess the RGB is a simple game where you guess the RGB (red, green, and blue) values that create a given color and see how close you can get.

-I was interested in React JS and wanted to build something fun so I chose to make this.

 ## How to play
 Play by entering the red, green, and blue values into the respective checkboxes.
 Once you enter your guess and press the submit button, you will receive a score based on your guess (up to 765, based off of how much your guess was away from the real color).
 Once you play 5 rounds, the game will show you your guesses, the actual colors you were attempting to guess, and a breakdown of your total score.